 On the other hand, Coco coir is made from the fibers of coconuts.
+It is also known as coconut coir.
 It's another byproduct of the coconut industry, and like coco peat, it's very versatile.
 Coco coir can be used as a potting mix, added to soil, or used on its own as a hydroponic growing medium.

 Coco coir is also environmentally friendly and sustainable.
 However, one of the most significant benefits of coco coir is that it's less likely to compact than other substrates like peat moss.
 This means that your plants will have better drainage and aeration.

 Related: How to Grow Hydroponic Plants with Coco Coir?